Trump signs law to fund deportations and strengthen the border: What does it entail?

 Distribution of funds

-The law allocates 38 billion dollars to ICE and 26 billion to the Border Patrol, with an additional nearly 5 billion for unforeseen expenses.
+The law allocates 38 billion dollars to ICE and 26 billion to the Border Patrol, with nearly 5 billion additional dollars for unforeseen expenses.

-To gauge the impact: according to data from the Congressional Research Service, ICE's annual budget had historically remained below $10 billion.
-The new law triples that figure.
+To gauge the impact: according to data from the Congressional Research Service, ICE's annual budget has historically remained below $10 billion.
+The new law triples that amount.

 A rocky legislative path

-The conflict dates back to January 2026, when two American citizens died during ICE operations in Minneapolis, which led the Democrats to block any funding for those agencies.
+The conflict dates back to January 2026, when two American citizens were killed during ICE operations in Minneapolis, prompting Democrats to block any funding for those agencies.

 On February 14, the DHS entered a partial shutdown as its funding expired, marking the longest shutdown in the agency's history: 75 days.

-The package was on the verge of collapse due to Republican opposition to a $1.8 billion fund from the Department of Justice—known as "anti-instrumentalization"—which was ultimately discarded, along with an allocation of nearly $1 billion for enhancements to the White House, including $200 million for a ballroom in the East Wing.
+The package was on the verge of collapsing due to Republican opposition to a $1.8 billion fund from the Department of Justice—known as "anti-instrumentalization"—which was ultimately discarded, along with nearly $1 billion designated for improvements at the White House, including $200 million for a ballroom in the East Wing.

-The Senate approved the package last Thursday with 52 votes in favor and 47 against.
+The Senate approved the package last Thursday by a vote of 52 in favor and 47 against.
 The House approved it on Tuesday by a very narrow margin of 214 to 212, in a strictly partisan vote, according to Telemundo.

 Trump lashes out at the Democrats

-During the ceremony, Trump did not hold back his criticisms.
+During the ceremony, Trump did not hold back on his criticisms.

-The Republican representative Tom McClintock (California) celebrated the approval: "This bill breaks the Democrats' suffocating control over the funding of ICE and CBP," as reported by CNN.
+The Republican representative Tom McClintock (California) celebrated the approval: "This bill breaks the suffocating control of the Democrats over the funding of ICE and CBP," as reported by CNN.

 The leader of the Democratic caucus, Katherine Clark (Massachusetts), argued that it was inconsistent to allocate more funds to ICE when "60% of American families are struggling to afford the basics."